bhattarainabin2055/bhattarainabin2055.github.io/pages/about-me.md

   image: assets/IMG_7412.jpg
   linkedin: https://www.linkedin.com/in/nabin-bhattarai-b01784351
   bio: |
     I’m currently a senior studying Computer Science at Morgan State University in Baltimore, MD.
 I expect to graduate in 2026.
+I am originally from Nepal and have been residing in MD, USA for past six years.

     I am doing a research on developing post-game content using AI for automated box scores and video news reports for FIFA Club World Cup 2025.